 Ask your health care provider any questions you may have about how to use alteplase.

 Important safety information:

-- LAB TESTS, including electrocardiogram (ECG), blood coagulation, and blood pressure, may be performed to monitor your progress or to check for side effects.
+- Lab tests may be performed while you use alteplase.
+These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- Use alteplase with caution in the ELDERLY because they may be more sensitive to its effects.
+- Use alteplase with caution in the ELDERLY; they may be more sensitive to its effects.

-- PREGNANCY AND BREAST-FEEDING: If you plan on becoming pregnant, discuss with your doctor the benefits and risks of using this product during pregnancy.
-It is unknown if alteplase is excreted in breast milk.
-If you are or will be breast-feeding while you are using alteplase, check with your doctor or pharmacist to discuss the risks to your baby.
+- PREGNANCY AND BREAST-FEEDING: If you become pregnant, contact your doctor.
+You will need to discuss the benefits and risks of using alteplase while you are pregnant.
+It is not known if this medicine is found in breast milk.
+If you are or will be breast-feeding while you use alteplase, check with your doctor.
+Discuss any possible risks to your baby.